-Even though the City of Pearland chose not to award a contract to A Status in 2017 due to insufficient work experience and problems with their references, and even though the references supplied to members of Bellaire City Council were for another company, in January 2019 Council awarded over $6.5 million in contracts to A Status Construction LLC.
+Even though the City of Pearland chose not to award a contract to A Status in 2017 due to insufficient work experience and problems with their references, and even though the references supplied to members of Bellaire City Council were for another company, on February 18, 2019 Council awarded over $6.5 million in contracts to A Status Construction LLC.

 And the blame game began, with A Status claiming over 300 delay days on a 300 day contract for Spruce and Fifth, due they say to errors and oversights by Costello Engineering and ARKK Engineers.
 ARKK stated that A Status Construction ‘is slower than most’ and that they would not approve many of the delay days.
 Wherever the blame may lay, we’re almost at the end of August and the project isn’t close to completion.